ngo/jekyll-now/_posts/2020-05-01-sslkeylog-for-schannel.md

 1. 64-bit windows only
 2. Resumed TLS sessions will not be decrypted, if the initial full handshake wasn't captured.
 This is because we hook key creation, and on resumptions keys are not created again.
 3. Tested to work with TLS1.2, will not work for anything above or below (yet).
-4. will crash your lsass if you supply wrong pdb or wrong schannel.dll.
+4. will crash your lsass if you supply wrong schannel.dll or PDB.

 ## Feedback